Bruin-Entrepreneurs/main-2018/README.md

 * General: compress images to make site load faster <br />

 PERSON B: Cody <br />
-* Meet the Team: the position titles in the not bold version of that font <br />
+* Meet the Team: the position titles in the NOT bold version of that font.
+Make majors/minors NOT bold too. <br />
-* Meet the Team: Make sure everyone's majors and minors are correct <br />
+* Meet the Team: Make sure everyone's majors and minors are correct (SAMMY NOTES) <br />
 * Meet the Team: "Events/Partnerships" text hits texts to the right <br />

 PERSON C: Yash <br />